-Not too long ago, I met up with DarthJenni and JP to do some exploring in the backcountry of Joshua Tree.
-We went on a slightly longer-than-normal hike into a seemingly endless maze of granite boulders, arches,
+In early 2016, I met up with DarthJenni and JP to do some exploring in the backcountry of Joshua Tree.
+We went on a slightly longer-than-normal hike into a seemingly endless maze of granite boulders, arches, and spires.
+It was almost enough to get lost in.

 We wandered through an array of washes and boulders for a couple of hours; some of the granite has eroded into arches and unusual shapes.
 It’s beautiful country and the scenery alone with worth the trip but … we also found a small pictograph site.